Swift J1644+57 as an off-axis Jet: The off-axis jet model

 which is the ratio of the Doppler factors between off and on-axis observers.
 In terms of $a$, one finds that the flux seen by an off-axis observer, $F_{\nu}^{\rm off}(t)$, is well approximated by a re-scaling of the flux seen by an observer at $\theta_{\rm obs}=0$, $F_{\nu}^{\rm on}(t)$, using the appropriately Doppler shifted values of the time and frequency \citep{Granot2002,Kasliwal2017,Ioka2018},

 where $\Delta \theta\equiv \theta_{\rm obs}-\theta_0$ and $f_{\rm g}$ is an order unity geometrical correction factor (see \citealt{Duque2022}).

 This model enables us to calculate self-consistently the flux at any time and frequency for an arbitrary observer as a function of 9 input physical parameters: three associated with the jet, $E_{\rm k,iso},\Gamma_0,\theta_0$, three with the microphysics, $p,\epsilon_{\rm B},\epsilon_{\rm e}$, two with the surrounding environment, $k,n(R_0)$ and one with the viewing angle, $\theta_{\rm obs}$.
 We stress that the method of calculation presented here guarantees a self-consistent evolution of the spectral flux at different observation times.
-This is in contrast to equipartition analysis, in which at each observational time snapshot the characteristic flux and frequencies are fitted for independently, and as a result, their evolution as a function of time can easily be inconsistent with a fixed set of physical parameters (thus effectively increasing dramatically the number of hidden free parameters in this type of analysis).
-Our model can be fit to multi-wavelength, multi-epoch observations of any (initially) relativistic outflow driving a forward shock into the external medium that produces synchrotron and SSC emission.
+This is in contrast to equipartition analysis, in which at each observational time snapshot the characteristic flux and frequencies are fitted for independently, and as a result, their evolution as a function of time can easily be inconsistent with a fixed set of physical parameters (thus effectively increasing dramatically the number of hidden free parameters in this type of analysis) \footnote{That being said, we wish to clarify that the equipartition analysis (either the on-axis analysis or the analysis generalized to off-axis observers) is very useful in testing the viability of the underlying assumptions, and focusing our attention to any outstanding features.
+Indeed it was the on-axis equipartition analysis of Sw J1644 which first revealed that the available energy must be increasing with time and it is the off-axis equipartition analysis shown in \S \ref{sec:equi} that shows that an off-axis jet could in principle provide the right form of energy injection to explain the radio data.}.
+Our model presented in this section can be fit to multi-wavelength, multi-epoch observations of any (initially) relativistic outflow driving a forward shock into the external medium that produces synchrotron and SSC emission.
 In \S \ref{sec:SwJ1644model} we apply this model to the jetted TDE, Sw J1644.